Trying to come up with inspiring names for your conference rooms? We’ve put together some ideas to help get those creative juices flowing.

 3 steps to naming your meeting rooms

 Now that you’re feeling suitably inspired, let’s look at the 3 steps to boosting innovation by naming your conference rooms:

-- Step 2 – plan out how to elicit feedback and participation from colleagues.
+Step 2 – plan out how to elicit feedback and participation from colleagues.
 Which existing communication channels can you leverage to talk about the project and get people excited?
 Should you send an all-company email?
 Or perhaps create a series of posts or a group on your internal social networking platform, sharing inspiring names and stories of what other companies have achieved?
 Maybe you can create physical artefacts like posters on conference room walls, to promote involvement in the meeting room naming initiative?
-Try using a simple survey tool, like Survey Monkey, to gather potential themes and feedback on those themes.
-Aim to democratically pick some overarching themes, then room names that fit within them.

-- Step 3 – implement the change.
+Step 3 – implement the change.
 If you use a workspace scheduling solution to book meeting rooms, desks and other facilities, configure it with your new room names.
 That way people can see the meeting room names when they use your conference room booking app.
 If your room booking system integrates with Outlook, avid Outlook users will also be able to see the new funky conference room names when they arrange their next get-together.
-Don’t forget to ensure your meeting room displays clearly show the name of each space, so employees and visitors can see at a glance whether they’re entering the ‘Neil Armstrong’ or ‘Strawberry Mojito’ room.
+Don’t forget to ensure your meeting room displays clearly show the name of each space.

 The importance of collaborative conference room naming